-It is the Quattro car that introduced the 20V engine and featured fully electronic engine management with the Motronic, while the engine block is more or less the same aluminium basis as found on the rallye Quattro A1.
-These are said to be prone to cracking, so it is not unusual to find a Sport Quattro featuring the more standard cast-iron block with a comment it was changed by the dealership.
+It is the Quattro that introduced the 20V engine and featured fully electronic engine management with the Motronic, while the engine block is more or less the same aluminium basis as found on the rallye Quattro A1.
+There is the tell-tale these are prone to cracking, so it is not unusual to find a Sport Quattro featuring the more standard cast-iron block with a comment it was changed at the dealership.

-If this was an actual problem, or just a way for Audi Sport to get hold of more aluminium units to campaign, is uncertain – but a genuine block swap should feature a cast iron block with transferred ‘KW’ markings or simply still being blank if done by a dealership.
-True or false, hard to tell, but I’ve seen the durability challenge first hand on such aluminium item.
+If a simple way for Audi Sport to get hold of more aluminium units to campaign, is uncertain – but a genuine block swap should feature a cast iron block with transferred ‘KW’ markings or simply still being blank if done by a dealership.
+True or false, hard to tell, but I’ve seen the challenge first hand on such aluminium items.

-In street version the Sport Quattro delivers 306 hp by 6000 rpms.
-0-100 km/h is done in 4.9 seconds, and top speed is around 250 km/h.
-It is a quite laggy setup, made to enable the massive K27 hybrids in competition cars.
+In street version the Sport Quattro delivers 306 hp at 6000 rpms.
+0-100 km/h is done in 4.9 seconds, and top speed is around 250 km/h and the reason why the tacho now goes all the way to 300 km/h.
+It has a quite laggy setup, made to enable the massive K27 hybrids in competition cars.
 Looking at such a turbo, it is noticable its inlet port is a coned-down dimension.

 All Sport Quattros features a range of regular production chassis numbers, in the format of WAUZZZ85ZEA905***.
 In addition, they are found with a Baur build number riveted onto the radiator support brace.

 With FIA holding a criteria of 200 models for Group B, and the Audi Sport Quattro was the Typ 859, it could not benefit from the homologation of the Quattro.
 I suppose alike other manufacturers, there are some haze to the official number from Audi.